45 ACP Ammo For Sale

 The unparalleled accuracy, reliability, and carry capacity of a practiced .45 ACP pistol can’t compare to other pistols.
 Once a shooter gets comfortable with .45 ACP rounds, it quickly becomes their go-to caliber.
 After more than a century of use, the .45 ACP is a cartridge that has been modified and studied extensively, and is still used all over the world.
 Today, it remains one of the most prized cartridges on the market and can be found in gun cabinets across the country.

 The .45 Automatic Colt Pistol, commonly called the .45 ACP or .45 auto, refers to a handgun cartridge developed by famous American gunsmith John Moses Browning in 1905.
 This ammo, which measures in at 11.43×23mm, was the standard cartridge for Browning’s Colt semi-automatic pistol.
 It also became the standard chambering for Colt’s M1911 pistol after going through successful military trials.
 It is still used by some branches of the military today, as well as many law enforcement officers.
 It is also a favorite among many American pistol shooters.

 What is the best 45 ACP ammo?

 The best .45 ACP ammo depends on the shooters needs, purpose, and preferences.
 For those who are target shooting at the range, they may opt for .45 auto FMJ, or full metal jacket rounds.
-These bullets are affordable, great for practice, and can often be found in bulk.
+These bullets are affordable and great for practice.
 For those who want cheap .45 ACP ammo, consider cartridges with steel casings, while those interested in reloading may want to choose brass shells.
 Shooters carrying concealed ideally use something with less penetration and more stopping power, like a jacketed hollow point (JHP) cartridge.